*This page last updated: 15 January, 2019 09:22 PST. (Log of recent changes)

 Move: 2; Melee Strength: 40

 Notes: Unique unit for Maori.
 Can build the Pā improvement.
 Has Haka War Dance ability, which weakens adjacent enemy units by -5 combat strength.
 Each Toa appears to have 1 build charge for creating Pā.
+It appears as if the Toa replaces the Swordsman, since the Swordsman was missing from the Maori tech tree, but it is currently unknown where the Toa is unlocked.

 Notes: A new medieval light cavalry unit to fill the gap between Horseman and Cavalry.
-The graphic below may or may not be the Courser, but it looks right.

-Move: 3; Melee Strength: 20; ranged Strength: 30; Range: 1
+Move: 3; Melee Strength: 20; Ranged Strength: 30; Range: 1

 Notes: A new Medieval era Recon unit to fill the gap between the Scout and the Ranger.